PROJECT-CDMATH/CDMATH/README.md

 4. Compile with `make package`.

 You will then find a Debian package in the build directory.
 You may install it on Ubuntu 14.04.

+Unfortunately, the package may be said to be of “bad quality” for Debian standards as far as ownership is concerned.
+This is true and due to limitations in CMake/CPack.
+The package should still install nonetheless.